JoepVanlier/Hackey-Trackey/README.md

 | SHIFT + CTRL + \/	| Switch envelope mode (for effects automation)				|
 | Shift + Numpad +	| Shift all elements in selection one up (for notes C-1 -> C#1)		|
 | Shift + Numpad -	| Shift all elements in selection one down				|

+## Feature requests
+Feature requests are always welcome, preferably with an idea of how to achieve it with the Reaper API ( https://www.reaper.fm/sdk/reascript/reascripthelp.html#l ).
+If you've implemented a feature yourself and want it added to the trunk, submit a pull requests.
+If possible, try and make sure that the pull request is up to date with the latest version.
+I will do my best to review and incorporate these.

 ## How does it work?
 Hackey trackey maps already existing MIDI data to a tracked format and allows